 This sweet and sour flavor is common in Sicilian cooking and you'll find it in several other dishes such as fish with mint; squash; rabbit; meatballs and chicken.

-The best thing about swordfish and eggplant caponata is that it is best enjoyed after sitting for a few hours in order to allow the sweet and sour flavors to mingle.
+- The best thing about swordfish and eggplant caponata is that it is best enjoyed after letting it sit for a few hours in order to allow the sweet and sour flavors to mingle.
 Therefore it is best enjoyed at room temperature or even better, cold the following day.

 Ingredient List